For these Black Americans, a trip to the bank ended in a racial slur and a 911 call

 The teller brought in a branch manager who started going through Watson's information on his computer.
 Then the manager suddenly called him a N***er.

 "My jaw just literally dropped -- I was scared, I said, 'did he really say that?'"
-Watson told CNN.
+Watson said.
 "I sat back.
 He started talking.
 He started scaring me.
 It was hard to explain."

 The branch manager apologized, saying he did not mean it and describing it as "a slip of the tongue," Watson said.
 He quickly gathered his things and rushed to his car.